Renderings

-Through her works, Kalsmose seeks to create and give space and shape to the intangible— that which our eyes cannot see—and direct our attention to phenomena such as memory, identity, psychological mechanisms and spiritual connections.
+Through her works, Kalsmose seeks to create and give space and shape to the intangible— that which our eyes cannot see—and direct our attention to phenomena such as memory, identity, psychological mechanisms, and spiritual connections.

 Re-Sounding Organ, 2017 Iron, algae, speaker, audio